 For technical difficulties, contact e-reserves (tel.
 292-6448).
-Alert Dr. Ettlinger if you have any problem accessing Carmen and any of the required material.
-All material is required unless indicated as optional.
+Please alert Professor Ettlinger or Lili Wang if you have any problem accessing Carmen and any of the required material.

 - A. eReserves (journal articles and chapters of books): electronic copies accessible via the Contents tab of the Carmen page for the course.
 The articles on Carmen are listed in the order in which you will read them.
-They are listed below in alphabetical order with full bibliographic information. - (optional) Appadurai, A. 1986.
+They are listed below in alphabetical order with full bibliographic information.
+All reading is required unless indicated as optional. - (optional) Appadurai, A. 1986.
 The social life of things: commodities in cultural perspective.
 New York: Cambridge University Press [optional assignment: Introduction: commodities and politics of value, pp. 3-63]. - Brooks, A. 2012.
 Stretching global production networks: the international second-hand clothing trade.
 Geoforum, forthcoming. - Davidson, M. and Lees, L. 2010.
 New-build gentrification: its histories, trajectories, and critical geographies.
 Population, Space and Place 16: 395-410. - Kaplan, D. and Sommers, G.G.
 2009.
 An analysis of the relationship between housing foreclosures, lending practices, and neighborhood ecology: evidence from a distressed community.
 The Professional Geographer 61: 101-120. - Kleniewski, N. 1984.
 From industrial to corporate city: the role of urban renewal.
 In Marxism and the metropolis, eds.
 W.K.
 Tabb and L. Sawers, pp. 205-222.
-New York: Oxford University Press. - Knox, P.L.
+New York: Oxford University Press.

+- Knox, P.L.
 1994.
 Urbanization: an introduction to urban geography.
 Engelwood Cliffs, NJ: Prentice Hall [assigned: chapter 3, pp. 47-76, "The urban system in transition"]. - Knox, P. L. and McCarthy, L. 2005.
 Urbanization: an introduction to urban geography.
 Upper Saddle River, NJ: Prentice Hall [assigned: chapters 5 (pp. 115-137), "The foundations of urban form and land use" and 6, (pp. 139-169), "Changing metropolitan form"]. - Lloyd, R. 2004.
 The neighborhood in cultural production: material and symbolic resources in the new bohemia.
-City and Community 3: 343-372. - Rothenberg-Aalami, J. 2004.
+City and Community 3: 343-372. - RTTC-NYC Member Organizations.
+2010.
+People without homes and homes without people: a count of vacant condos in select NYC neighborhoods.
+New York city Chapter of Right to the City Alliance. - Rothenberg-Aalami, J. 2004.
 Coming full circle? forging missing links along Nike's integrated production networks.
 Global Networks 4: 335-354. - (optional) Stabrowski, F. 2014.
 New-build gentrification and the everyday displacement of Polish immigrant tenants in Greenpoint, Brooklyn.
 Antipode 46: 794-815. - (optional) Wyly, E., Atia, M., Foxcroft, H., Hammel, D.J., and Phillips-Watts, K. 2006.
 American home: predatory mortgage capital and neighborhood spaces of race and class exploitation in the United States.
-Geografiska Annaler 88 B 1: 105-132.
-Zukin, S. 1997.
+Geografiska Annaler 88 B 1: 105-132. - Zukin, S. 1997.
 Cultural strategies of economic development and hegemony of vision.
 In The urbanization of injustice, pp. 223-243.
-NY: New York University Press.

-- B. Figures, graphs, tables - C. Links (news, web articles) - D. Film links (links to films unavailable through the OSU's Media Library) - E. Added links (current events news articles to be added during the semester)
+NY: New York University Press. - B. Figures, graphs, tables, maps - C. News/MagazineWeb (NMW) Links (news, web articles) - D. Film links (links to films unavailable through the OSU's Media Library) - E. Added links (current events news articles to be added during the semester)